 And notice just who you are seeking approval from.
 Those who have low self-esteem tend to unconsciously want to prove their negative self beliefs.
 And will without realising it seek approval from the very people they are not likely to get it from easily.

 3. Keep a record of what you do well every day.

-When we suffer low self-esteem the mind can trick us into overlooking the positive and only seeing the negative (read more about this in our article on black and white thinking).
+When we suffer low self-esteem the mind can trick us into overlooking the positive, and only seeing the negative.
+(Read more about this in our article on black and white thinking).
 Change this habit by ending every day by writing down five accomplishments or things that went well.
-They don’t have to be big things, it can something as small as putting together an outfit you felt great in or smiling at someone and noticing it made them happy.
-Definitely write them down over just ‘think’ them, so the next time you are sure nothing good ever happens to you or you never accomplish anything you can have a read.
+They don’t have to be big things.
+It can something as small as putting together an outfit you felt great in, or smiling at someone and noticing it made them happy.
+Definitely write these things down over just ‘think’ them, so the next time you are sure nothing good ever happens to you or you never accomplish anything you can have a read.

 4. Work to spend more time with people who appreciate you.

 As well as seeking approval from those who won’t give it (and therefore rather conveniently confirming your belief you are unworthy)?
 When you suffer low self-esteem it’s likely you’ll also gravitate towards people who don’t appreciate you.
 It’s the same principle.
 They do the dirty work for you of supporting your negative thoughts about yourself.